Cultural depictions of Queen Victoria: Television

 In a series of sketches portraying the Phantom Raspberry Blower, the Two Ronnies dress an entire squad of policemen as Queen Victoria to act as body doubles for protection from the PRB.

 In the 2006 series of Doctor Who, Queen Victoria appears in the episode "Tooth and Claw", where she is played by Pauline Collins.
 In the episode, set in 1879, she is threatened by a werewolf that wants to infect her and take control of her empire.
 It is suggested that a scratch from the werewolf is the source of haemophilia in many of her descendants.
 Rose Tyler makes a bet with the Doctor for £10 that she can get the Queen to say "We are not amused".
 At the episode's conclusion, she founds the Torchwood Institute, an integral feature of the spin-off series Torchwood, with various (fictional) speeches and proclamations by her available on the Torchwood Institute website.
 An image of Collins as Victoria was later displayed prominently in the 2017 episode "Empress of Mars", set during the later years of Victoria's reign (coincidentally, the episode guest-starred Ferdinand Kingsley, who at the time was co-starring with Jenna Coleman in the ITV series based on Victoria's life).
 In 2008, the Doctor's former companion Sarah Jane Smith, notes Her Majesty's awareness of aliens in The Sarah Jane Adventures episode, "Enemy of the Bane", to which her young apprentice Rani Chandra responds, "I'll bet she wasn't amused."

 The BBC series Blackadder Goes Forth, set in World War I, alludes humorously to Queen Victoria's heritage.
 Captain Blackadder interrogates Captain Kevin Darling whom he suspects to be a German spy.
 Captain Darling claims that he is "as British as Queen Victoria", to which Captain Blackadder replies: "So your father's German, you're half German and you married a German?"

+A recurring skit performed by the Canadian comedy duo Wayne and Shuster featured a man who flew into a rage upon hearing a pun, which causes an issue when he meets Victoria (played by different actresses over the years) with the idea of renaming a street "Victoria Mews" in her honour, to which she replies indigently, "I am not a Mews."